Going fully online with your training

 Accordingly, the fully online FLIGBY blended program looks like the following:

-- Opening group video conference (briefing) – On the purpose of the program and simulation, on flow-promoting leadership and practical guides on simulation-based learning (90 minutes).
+- Opening group video conference (briefing) – On the purpose of the program and simulation, on flow-promoting leadership, and practical guides on simulation-based learning (90 minutes).

 How to conduct your online sessions in the right way?

 - Keep it simple – Cut your planned content in half.
 You’ll need the extra time for technology snafus, confusion, engagement, and interactions.
-Batch content in simple, short chunks (less than 5 minutes) and ask for questions after each chunk.
+Batch content in simple, short chunks (less than 5 minutes) and ask questions after each session.
 Pause frequently to check for understanding, allow for questions, and to breathe.

 - Don’t be too serious – Video calls also replace the social interactions that would take place during an on-site program.